Top Semiconductor Producing Countries | Global Chip Industry Guide

 - Efforts to secure supply chains

-1. Assuming One Country Dominates Everything
+1. One Country Controls All

 - In reality, production is distributed globally